ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 3. Launch the Cloudand Dashboard.
 A new tab should open automatically with the list of databases.

 4. Create a new database with the button on top right corner.
-Call this dabase : **test**.
+Call this database : **test**.
 Make sure to use this name as this is expected by the persistence layer of API Connect.

 5. Go back to Bluemix console and click the tab Service Credentials.